blog76/outstatic_blogs/outstatic/content/ai-tools/create-a-disney-pixar-dog-style-animation-for-free.md

 ### **My Preferred Free Editing Software:**

-For video editing, choose any preferred editing software.
+For video editing, select any preferred editing software.
 CapCut is a free and user-friendly tool for beginners.
 Import elements like images, animations, sound effects, and music into your software and edit as desired.
 If new to video editing, watch tutorials for your chosen software to learn the basics and create a polished final product.

 ## **Conclusion:**